sunfounder/thales_kit/docs/source/Liquid Crystal Display.rst

 I2C main controller can be used to control IO expander, various sensors, EEPROM, ADC/DAC and so on.
 All of these are controlled only by the two pins of host, the serial data (SDA) line and the serial clock line(SCL).

-These two Pins must be connected to specific pins of the microcontroller to operate.
+These two pins must be connected to specific pins of the microcontroller.
 There are two pairs of I2C communication interfaces in Pico, which are marked as I2C0 and I2C1, as shown in the figure below.

 .. image:: img/pin_pic2.png